webex/webex-js-sdk/CONTRIBUTING.md

 - `CISCOSPARK_REDIRECT_URI`
 - `CISCOSPARK_SCOPE`

-You can get these values by registering a new integration on the [Spark for Developers](https://developer.webex.com/add-integration.html) portal.
+You can get these values by registering a new integration on the [Cisco Webex for Developers](https://developer.webex.com/add-integration.html) portal.

 ### Building the SDK